ComScore

 • sizing could be more inclusive

 Folks of all different personal styles can find something they’ll love at Shopbop, including those with an elevated boho sense.
-We suggest checking out the Fashion Finds Under $200 section for more affordable options (sitewide prices range from under 100 bucks up into the low four-digit range), or look through Our Favorites page for more trend-focused pulls.
+I suggest checking out the Fashion Finds Under $200 section for more affordable options (sitewide prices range from under 100 bucks up into the low four-digit range), or look through Our Favorites page for more trend-focused pulls.
 You can also shop by brand—Ulla Johnson (as seen above), For Love and LemonsCleobella and Shoshanna should all fit the bill, but there are others for you to explore as well.
-And while Shopbop has yet to branch into plus-size, it’s begun offering extended sizes for certain pieces, so will hopefully continue in the same direction.
+And while Shopbop has yet to branch into plus-size, it’s begun offering extended sizes for certain pieces, so I’m hopinh it’ll continue to expand that selection soon.

 Best Boho Frocks